acmdas/das_fieldstones/appearances.md

 Let us not, nevertheless, be unduly oppressed by the fear of losing all we are accustomed to, whether it be that delight in a wholly independent world of nature of which I spoke in Chapter XXI, or of some special brand of piety that depends on it. but let us make no mistake as to the magnitude of the moral demand which is made on us.
 In that respect there is no need for the moralist to worry.
 It is not such cold stuff after all.
 The world of final participation will one day sparkle in the light of the eye as it never yet sparkled early one morning in the original light of the sun.
 But the coming of this light presupposes a goodness of heart and a steady furnace in the will, which have only not been emphasized in this book, because they are not the subject of it.

 The morality of imagination is subtle and deep and far-reaching—subtle above all, because imagination itself is still in its tender infancy.
+I have already pointed out that imagination and goodness are *not* synonymous.
+But I believe that, if we are sensitive to it, we may divine in this age a very close and special relation between them.
+This relation was the guiding intuition of that great, confused spirit—the very St. George of iconoclasm—William Blake, who held that Imagination is the cardinal virtue, because the literalness which supports idolatry is the besetting sin, of the age which is upon us.
+But we must walk warily here.

+It is in the nature of the case that,

 >¹Cf.
 Aquinas. *Summa* Ia, qu.
 13, a 9.